IntersectMBO/cardano-ledger/README.md

 2. Modify the `DOCNAME` in the `Makefile`.
 3. Update `default.nix` to:
-   1. Make sure that the relative path in the first line is pointing to (lib.nix)[./nix/lib.nix].
+   1. Make sure that the relative path in the first line is pointing to (default.nix)[./default.nix].
 This is used to pin the `nixpkgs` version used to build the LaTeX specifications.
    2. Update the `buildInputs` to add in any LaTeX packages you need in your document, and remove any unneeded ones.
    3. Alter the `meta` description field to reflect the nature of this document.
 4. Add a link to the package at the bottom of [default.nix](./default.nix), following the existing examples.
-5. To require that your specification be built in CI, add it to the `required-targets` list in [release.nix](./release.nix) following the existing examples.
+5. To require that your specification be built in CI, add it at the end of the list in [default.nix](./default.nix) following the existing examples.

 ## Additional documentation